 Cryptocurrency Reference Guide

-This guide covers cryptocurrency payments using the POST /api/v1/order
+This guide covers cryptocurrency payments using the POST /api/v1/order endpoint and cryptocurrency payouts using the POST /api/v1/payouts endpoint.

 Supported Cryptocurrencies Table